 - Overall Pageviews and Organic Traffic: We set up traffic dashboards in Looker Studio (formerly Google Data Studio) that measure overall pageviews and organic traffic to our articles.

-Check out our article on content marketing attribution to learn more about how to measure conversions from SEO content.
+Check out our article on tracking conversions in Google Analytics 4 to learn more about how to measure conversions from SEO content.

-Want to Work with Us or Learn More About How We Approach Content Marketing?
+Want to Work with Us or Learn More About How We Approach SaaS SEO?

-- Our Agency: If you want to hire us to execute content marketing in this way, you can learn more about our service and pricing here.
+- Our Agency: If you want to hire us to execute SEO in this way, you can learn more about our service and pricing here.
+We also offer a PPC service which you can learn about here.

 - Join Our Team: If you’re a content marketer or writer and would love to do content marketing in this way, we’d love to have you apply to join our team.

-- Our Content Marketing Course: Individuals looking to learn our agency’s content strategy and become better marketers, consultants, or business owners can join our private course, taught via case studies, and presented in both written and video content formats.
+- Our Content Marketing Course: Individuals looking to learn our agency’s content marketing strategy and become better marketers, consultants, or business owners can join our private course, taught via case studies, and presented in both written and video content formats.
 We include several details and examples not found on this blog.
 Our course is also built into a community, so people ask questions, start discussions, and share their work in the lesson pages themselves, and we, along with other members, give feedback.
-Learn more here or watch this video walkthrough:
+Learn more here or watch our video walkthrough here.